Pulisic makes history with Chelsea strike vs Real Madrid in Champions League | Goal.com

 It is still an encouraging scoreline for Thomas Tuchel's men, who will enjoy the advantage of an away goal for the return leg at Stamford Bridge.

-The second leg will take place on May 5, with the winner advancing to meet either Liverpool or Paris Saint-Germain in the final.
+The second leg will take place on May 5, with the winner advancing to meet either Manchester City or Paris Saint-Germain in the final.